 The Best Places to Stay in Tenerife

 When you’re visiting Tenerife, you want somewhere to stay that’s close to everything you want to see and convenient for getting around.
+There are plenty of hotels, some hostels and even some Airbnbs in Tenerife.
 And all the accommodation options on our list meet these conditions and include some extra bonuses as well.

 Best Hostel in Tenerife: Patio Hostel